 Steptoe Butte

 One of the most well-known views along the Palouse Scenic Byway, Steptoe Butte is a State Park Heritage Site and a highlight for photographers.
-From the windy parking area up top you have a 360-degree view of the Palouse, which in spring unfolds like a vintage quilt with blocks in all shades of green and canola yellow.
-The summit is 3,612 feet above sea level and on a clear day, you can see into both Idaho and Oregon.
+Take in 360-degree views of the Palouse, which in spring unfolds like a vintage quilt in shades of green and yellow.
+The summit is 3,612 feet above sea level, and on a clear day, you can see into Idaho.
 Park at the bottom and hike or bike up, or you can drive all the way to the top.
-This is a shared and winding road, so drive carefully.

 The quartzite butte is formed of some of the oldest rock in Washington, and Native Americans refer to it as Power Mountain.
-It was renamed Pyramid Peak by early European settlers, and finally named after Colonel Edward Steptoe who fought in the Battle of Rosalia.
-It was dedicated as a state park on July 4, 1946.
+It was renamed Pyramid Peak by early European settlers and eventually named after Colonel Edward Steptoe, who fought in the Battle of Rosalia.

 Colfax

-This community south of Steptoe Butte State Park is home to the supposedly haunted St. Ignatius Hospital.
-Built in 1894, the hospital ceased operations in 1968 before transitioning to serve as a long-term care facility.
-Vacant since 2003, the hulking, 50,000-square-foot red-brick building has been featured by a variety to TV shows and publications thanks to reports of paranormal activity.
+Built in 1894, the St. Ignatius Hospital ceased operations in 1968 before transitioning to a long-term care facility.
+Vacant since 2003, the hulking, red-brick building has been featured by a variety of TV shows and publications thanks to reports of paranormal activity.
+Purchased in 2021 by Laura and Austin Storm, the pair hopes to restore and repurpose the aging building.
+Until then, they offer various ghost tours of the hospital.

-Related: Discover Washington’s Scenic Byways
+Also See: Experience Washington’s Scenic Byways

 Kamiak Butte